strubelab/multiprot/README.md

    ./pulchra
    ```
    ...should give you the pulchra help screen with all the options for running the program.
-2. Move binary to system-wide search path.
+2. Move binary file to system-wide search path, so you can call it from any location.
 On Linux sytems, now type the following:
    ```sh
    sudo mv pulchra /usr/local/bin/
    ```